 How Do You Get a Tax Deadline Extension?

 Military extensions may extend beyond Oct.
-17. While the majority of U.S. taxpayers are required to file by the Oct.
-17 deadline, some military members may be eligible for an automatic extension if they were deployed to a tax-free combat zone for part of the previous or current tax year.
-There are several rules for this extension, so be sure to visit the IRS website for specific information.
+15. While most U.S. taxpayers are required to file by the Oct.
+15 deadline, some military members may be eligible for an automatic extension if they were deployed to a tax-free combat zone for part of the previous or current tax year.
+This extension has several rules, so visit the IRS website for specific information.

 Note: According to the IRS, this extension may “also apply to individuals serving in the combat zone in support of the U.S. Armed Forces, such as merchant marines serving aboard vessels under the operational control of the Department of Defense, Red Cross personnel, accredited correspondents, and civilian personnel acting under the direction of the U.S. Armed Forces in support of those forces.”

-If you have requested an extension, it is very important that you file your taxes on or before the final deadline.
-The IRS has already granted additional time to prepare your tax return, and any filers who miss this extended deadline will be subject to a failure-to-file penalty that can be as high as 25% of the amount owing, depending on how long it takes them to pay, and additional penalties.
+If you have requested an extension, you must file your taxes on or before the final deadline.
+The IRS has already granted additional time to prepare your tax return.
+Any filers who miss this extended deadline will be subject to a failure-to-file penalty that can be as high as 25% of the amount owing, depending on how long it takes them to pay, and additional penalties.
 For this reason, it is imperative that anyone who has not yet filed get their taxes in order and filed before the deadline passes.

 Options for Those Who Owe Back Taxes